awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplifyuibuilder-component-componentvariant.md

 ## Properties<a name="aws-properties-amplifyuibuilder-component-componentvariant-properties"></a>

 `Overrides`  <a name="cfn-amplifyuibuilder-component-componentvariant-overrides"></a>
 The properties of the component variant that can be overriden when customizing an instance of the component\.
+You can't specify `tags` as a valid property for `overrides`\.
 *Required*: No
 *Type*: [ComponentOverrides](aws-properties-amplifyuibuilder-component-componentoverrides.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)